 Breakfast cereal is a good source of vitamin B2

-Where do you get vitamin B2?
+Where can I get vitamin B2?

+The opinions expressed are those of the author and are not held by Saga unless specifically stated.
 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.